mtripg6666tdr/nextjs-obfuscator/README.md

 - `error`, `pages`
   These files are from `pages` directory.
   According to our experiments, obfuscating these files will break your app.
-However even if obfuscating these files might not break your app depending on your obfuscate options and content of your app.
+However even if obfuscating these files it is possibile that your app might not be broken depending on your obfuscate options and content of your app.
+If so you can enable these options at your own risks.
   `pages` can also receive regex strings array to determine which files to be obfuscated. for example:
   ```js
   {